FutureProofHomes/Documentation/docs/satellite1-connecting-to-ha.md

-Your Satellite1 arrives pre-flashed with all the necessary firmware to get you up and running quickly.
-You have 2 choices:
+## Connect to Home Assistant Wirelessly via BLE Improv
+Your Satellite1 arrives pre-flashed from the factory and will boot into BLE improv mode with white sparkling LEDs.
+Follow the steps below to connect to Home Assistnat via Bluetooth.

 ??? abstract "I want to set up via my iPhone or Android device with Bluetooth.
 (Recommended)"